score-framework/py.doc/docs/advanced/initialization.rst

 the module's ``init``, the finalization step will give them a chance to process these changes before starting the actual application logic.

-For this finalization step, all InitializedModule objects may implement a method called ``_finalize``, accepting any number module names.
+For this finalization step, all ConfiguredModule objects may implement a method called ``_finalize``, accepting any number module names.
 This module-list-as-function-arguments declares this modules dependencies for this step only.